jacobp112/limit-order-book/docs/backlog.md

 - Best bid and ask, and per-level totals in price order, are available.
 - Per-order detail (id, quantity) is available in queue order for each level.

-## US-011 — Deterministic replay · todo
+## US-011 — Deterministic replay · done
 As a developer, I want to replay a recorded command journal and get identical results.
 - Replaying a journal twice yields identical events and identical snapshot bytes.
 - A CLI prints the events and the state digest for a journal file.

-## US-012 — Snapshot and restore · todo
+## US-012 — Snapshot and restore · done
 As a developer, I want to restore a snapshot and continue from it.
 - Replaying E1 then E2 equals restoring the snapshot after E1, then replaying E2.